spuxx-dev/spuxx-dev/README.md

 Or visit my 🚀 website: [spuxx.dev](https://spuxx.dev)

-You can [buy me a coffee!](https://www.buymeacoffee.com/spuxx) if you want. ☕
+You can [buy me a coffee](https://www.buymeacoffee.com/spuxx) if you want to. ☕